Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Results and Discussion

-A total of 855 separate simulations were run in order to produce data that could represent the visibility of all fifteen selected vehicles under the three different ranges.
-Since the number of \textit{Scenarios} varies depending on the position of the vehicle, the addition of all files corresponding to a given vehicle type produces results biased towards scenarios where the vehicle was on the right side of the street, this is because the higher amount of \textit{Filler Vehicle} positions means there are more permutations to be tested, which leads to a higher amount of opportunities for a point to be seen multiple times.
+A total of 860 separate simulations were run in order to produce data that could represent the exposedness of all fifteen selected vehicles under the three different ranges.
+Since the number of \textit{Scenarios} varies depending on the position of the vehicle, simply adding all files corresponding to a given vehicle type would produce results biased towards scenarios where the vehicle was on the right side of the street, as those have a higher amount of \textit{Blocking Vehicle} positions and permutations.
+Because of this, results were divided into four categories to be processed and normalized independently: \begin{itemize} \item Vehicle is facing south (Fig. \ref{fig:all_vehicle_setups} (a,e,i,m)). \item Vehicle is facing east (Fig. \ref{fig:all_vehicle_setups} (b,f,j,n)). \item Vehicle is facing north (Fig. \ref{fig:all_vehicle_setups} (c,g,k,o)). \item Vehicle is facing west (Fig. \ref{fig:all_vehicle_setups} (d,h,l,p)). \end{itemize} For each category, the recorded data was divided into three subsets based on their minimum and maximum distance parameters (0\si{m} to 5\si{m}, 5\si{m} to 25\si{m}, 25\si{m} to 75\si{m}), then added unweighted to produce a total of 12 heatmaps per vehicle, where each point on the vehicle shows how many times it was captured by the camera.
+This presents a total of 180 total different heatmaps to be evaluated ($15\times4\times3$).

-Because of this, results were divided into four categories: facing South, facing East, facing North, and facing West.
-A picture was produced for each, showing the resulting heat map colored according to how many times they were recorded during the simulation for said vehicle.
-Since each \textit{Grid Point} can only be recorded once per \textit{Data Capture}, this color also represents the amount of circumstances under which a specific \textit{Grid Point} was recorded.
-A comparison of all vehicle heatmaps can be seen in Fig. \ref{fig:heatmap_comparison}.

-For this publication, only the images depicting the resulting heatmap of the SUV model are included (Fig. \ref{fig:suv_facing_all}) , however all produced data was analyzed as well.

-Additionally, in order to discover the impact of distance on the visibility of the vehicle, Fig. \ref{fig:distance_comparison} shows the heatmap of the SUV vehicle at each of the four facing categories (Facing South (Fig. \ref{fig:distance_comparison}(a to c)), Facing East (Fig. \ref{fig:distance_comparison}(d to f)), Facing North (Fig. \ref{fig:distance_comparison}(g to i)), Facing West (Fig. \ref{fig:distance_comparison}(j to l))), and each of the three distance thresholds (0m to 5m (Fig. \ref{fig:distance_comparison}(a, d, g, j), 5m to 25m (Fig. \ref{fig:distance_comparison}(b, e, h, k)), 25m to 75m (Fig. \ref{fig:distance_comparison}(c,f,i,l))